There is nothing new except what is forgotten.

 Instead of signing up at the gym, why not read this book by Dr. Steven Barrer?
 Entitled Exercise Will Hurt You: Concussion, Traumatic Brain Injury, and How the Dangers of Sports and Exercise Can Affect Your Health, it promises to be an interesting read by someone who has been treating these injuries throughout his career.
 I haven’t read it, and no doubt there are parts that I would find less than compelling, as there are with all books.
 But it’s an interesting thought, no?
 In this review of it we read:

 So for at least one experienced doctor, the “benefits” of intense exercise–whatever they might be–do not outweigh the damage it does.
-And in the category of “nothing is new except what is forgotten” we recall that our ancestors–until the 1970s–were all aware that exercise was useless for weight loss.
+And in the category of “nothing is new except what is forgotten” we recall that our ancestors–until about the 1970s–were largely aware that exercise was useless for weight loss.

 The article about Dr. Barrer’s book goes on to make it clear he is not advocating a sedentary lifestyle.
 What’s he’s objecting to is overexercising that does more harm than good, and the culture that imbues people with guilt if they don’t run a couple miles a week at the very least.
 That’s exactly why I continue to highly approve of the method I’ve talked about here, which is specifically designed to give you the maximum return for minimum wear and tear on your body.